Cost to hire a Welder on Bidvine

 Gas or oxy acetylene uses gas or pure oxygen to increase the flame temperature for localized welding.
 It is most commonly used for home welding or for art pieces or electrical access is not easy.

-Steel is a very common material that is often welded to make structures and buildings.
+Steel is a very common material that is often welded to make structures and buildings like new homes.
 It comes in a range of varieties and is a versatile material that can be found in anything from vehicles to homes to industrial buildings — as large as a support beam or as small as a balcony railing.

 Galvanized steel is covered with a coating that makes it corrosion resistant.
 However, this coating can produce fumes when heating during the welding process.
 This means proper care must be taken before welding galvanized steel.
 This extra equipment may incur an extra cost.